 Table 5 summarises the levels of service and performance measures for this activity.
-Shaded grey rows are the levels of service and performance measures to be included in the Long Term Plan and reported in the Annual Plan.
+The light blue shaded rows are the levels of service and performance measures to be included in the LTP and reported in the Annual Plan.
 Unshaded white rows are technical measures that are only included in the Activity Management Plan.